 Mission: Our vision is to become one of the world's leading independent creators of entertainment.

-I have been working at Bungie full-time (More than a year)
+I worked at Bungie full-time (More than 5 years)

 Let us know if we're missing any workplace or industry recognition –